DFE-Digital/schools-experience/app/notify/notify_email/candidate_confirm_magic_link.74dc6510-c89d-4b5b-9608-075d3f2de32d.md

 # Confirm your placement

-Click the confirmation button below to confirm your request for a placement at ((school_name))
+Click the confirmation link below to confirm your request for a placement at ((school_name))

 ((confirmation_link))